afwbkbc/glsmac/README.md

 ### Launch

-Note: GLSMAC needs `GLSMAC_data` directory to be in working directory from where it's run, it loads scripts from there in runtime (later some of them will be built into binary so this step won't be needed).
+Just run GLSMAC	binary without arguments.

-Just run ./GLSMAC --smacpath <smac_directory>
+If this is your first launch it will ask you for SMAC location and save it in profile.
+Just can also specify smac location on command line: ./GLSMAC --smacpath <smac_directory>

-Or copy `GLSMAC` file and `GLSMAC_data` directory into your SMAC directory and run without arguments from there.
+You can also put `GLSMAC` file into your SMAC directory and it will detect SMAC installation.

-Run ./bin/GLSMAC --help to see more options.
+Run ./bin/GLSMAC --help to see full list of options.
 Debug builds have extra options that aren't available for release builds.

-Supported SMAC releases: GOG, Steam, Loki, Legacy (if you have something else and it doesn't work - double-check that you have SMACX expansion and then create issue)
+Supported SMAC releases: GOG, Steam (Planetary Pack), Loki, Legacy (if you have something else and it doesn't work - double-check that you have SMACX expansion and then create issue with details of your specific SMAC version)

 ### Reporting problems